daviddcs/nsst/Docs/background.md

 ## INTENT

-Setting up an randomized environment for DCS world simulation op's that does not feel "canned" and has a high replayability.
+Setting up an randomized environment for DCS world simulation op's that does not feel "canned" and has a high re-playability.
 Supported by documentation allowing for in depth mission planning and more advanced events.

 ## THANKS TO